Azure/aaz-dev-tools/src/backend/docs/Docs/readme.md

 Before developers finish customizing the command models and export them in AAZ repo for persistence, the draft is saved in a workspace.
 Workspaces are like containers, they are isolated so that changes in one do not affect the others.
 Therefore, developers can create as many workspaces as needed for different purposes.

 It's possible to add resources from different resource providers, but they should be in the same plane.
-Currently we only support Management plane.
+Currently, we only support Management plane.
 Another note is that a workspace don't allow to add a resource multiple times in different versions.
 For example, if virtual network resource('/subscriptions/{}/resourcegroups/{}/providers/microsoft.network/virtualnetworks/{}') of version 2021-05-01 is added in a workspace, it's not allowed to add other versions of this resource in this workspace.

-Please jump to [Workspace Editor](usage/workspace_editor_usage.md) for more details.
+Please jump to [Workspace Editor](../Docs/usage/workspace_editor_usage.md) for more details.

 ## 5 AAZ Repo
 ---

 The name __AAZ__ comes from the abbreviation of Atomic Azure.
 This repo is to maintain Atomic Azure Cli command models.
 You can access this repo by [link](https://github.com/kairu-ms/aaz/tree/demo).

-There a two folders in the root of AAZ:
+There two folders in the root of AAZ:
 - Commands:
   This folder provides an index of command models available in AAZ.
 They are organized in a command tree.
 - Resources: